AgusRobles/Novel-Object-Recognition-analysis-workflow/README.md

 ## Setup

 1. Clone or download this repository.
-2. Open the `.Rproj` file in RStudio. **All file paths in the scripts are relative to the project root**, so the RProject must be open for them to work correctly.
+2. Create a R project (`.Rproj` file in RStudio) in the repository folder. **All file paths in the scripts are relative to the project root**, so the RProject must be open for them to work correctly.
 3. Install required packages (see `Functions/load_packages.R`).
 Key dependencies are:

    - `tidyverse` — data wrangling and ggplot2